-Christmas has become so commercial, it really has lost a lot of its sparkle (for me, at least).
-For the kids’ sake I have to keep up the happy face and make magic.
+Christmas has become so commercial, (which starts off earlier and earlier each year too), it really has lost a lot of its sparkle (for me, at least).
+For the kids’ sake, I have to keep up the happy face and make magic.

 - Have the perfect, decadent Christmas dinner;